ledwards/ledwards/README.md

 ## Hi, I'm Lee! 👋 My GitHub profile is my homepage now.
 🏳️‍🌈 Pronouns: he/him

-I'm a Partner at [Root Ventures](https://root.vc) ([GitHub](https://github.com/rootvc)) in San Francisco focused on investing in Seed-stage companies working on what I call [hard software](https://lee.af/what-is-hard-software) - tools and services for developers, data scientists & engineers, other technical roles, and tools to give non-technical folks those superpowers; as well as startups where AI & machine learning are the core technology.
+I'm a Partner at [Root Ventures](https://root.vc) ([GitHub](https://github.com/rootvc)) in San Francisco focused on investing in Seed-stage companies working on what I call hard software](https://ledwards.com/what-is-hard-software.html) - tools and services for developers, data scientists & engineers, other technical roles, and tools to give non-technical folks those superpowers; as well as startups where AI & machine learning are the core technology.
 I love working with software engineers of all kinds.
 If your founding team are great engineers, and that's a good thing, because you're going to need it for what you're building - we'd love to talk to you.

 I built our fun little website: [here](https://root.vc)

 ### What I invest in
-- We invest in hard tech [(What does that mean?)](https://lee.af/hard-tech/)
+- We invest in hard tech [(What does that mean?)](https://ledwards.com/hard-tech.html)
-- ...at the seed stage (or pre-seed, or post-seed.)
+- leading or co-leading seed rounds (or pre-seed, or post-seed.)
-- I often ask these [questions](https://lee.af/what-is-hard-software/) before investing.
 - This is how I think about the [developer tools](https://twitter.com/terronk/status/1286774556317818880) and [gamedev tools](https://twitter.com/terronk/status/1298084339037528064) industries.

 ### Companies I work with